 In the second chapter, we propose an intertemporal asset-pricing model that simultaneously resolves the puzzling negative relations between expected stock return and analysts' forecast dispersion, idiosyncratic volatility, and credit risk.
 All three effects emerge in a long-run risk economy accommodating a formal cross section of firms characterized by mean-reverting expected dividend growth.
 Higher cash flow duration firms exhibit higher exposure to economic growth shocks while they are less sensitive to firm-specific news.
 Such firms command higher risk premiums but exhibit lower measures of idiosyncratic risk.
 Empirical evidence broadly supports our model's predictions, as higher dispersion, idiosyncratic volatility, and credit risk firms display lower exposure to long-run risk along with higher firm-specific risk.

 Lastly, in the third chapter, we examine asset-pricing anomalies at the firm level.
 Portfolio-level tests linking CAPM alphas to a large number of firm characteristics suggest that the CAPM fails across multiple dimensions.
 There are, however, concerns that underlying firm-level associations may be distorted at the portfolio level.
 In this paper we use a hierarchical Bayes approach to model conditional firm-level alphas as a function of firm characteristics.
 Our empirical results indicate that much of the portfolio-based evidence against the CAPM is overstated.
 Anomalies are primarily confined to small stocks, few characteristics are robustly associated with CAPM alphas out of sample, and most firm characteristics do not contain unique information about abnormal returns.

 Copyright 2011 Scott Cederburg

 Cederburg, Scott Hogeland.
-"Essays in cross-sectional asset pricing." doctoral dissertation, University of Iowa, 2011.
+"Essays in cross-sectional asset pricing." doctoral PhD diss., University of Iowa, 2011.